NickBlackhall/studio/README.md

 ### Upcoming Features
 These are the next major gameplay mechanics and features on the horizon.
 - **Audio Experience:** Add background music to the welcome, setup, and lobby screens.
 Implement sound effects for key game actions to enhance the user experience.

+### Immediate Priorities (Post-Family Testing)
+These are critical features needed based on real-world gameplay testing.
+- **Player Removal System:** Currently, the "Exit to Lobby" button doesn't properly remove players from active games, causing confusion and potential game-breaking scenarios when judges leave.
+This requires implementing proper database cleanup, judge reassignment logic, and real-time state updates for remaining players.

 ### Long-Term Vision
 These are larger-scale ideas for the future evolution of the game.